-Distribution of medication will be coordinated by the school nurse.
+Distribution of medication will be coordinated by the school nurse or a person designated by the principal.
 Students are not allowed to possess any prescription or over the counter medication.
 A permission form for medication must be on file in the nurse’s office.
 The Student Handbook has more details on the district’s medication policy.

-Middle School: Students will remain with the same cadre of students throughout the school day.
-The teacher will escort the group to lunch and to their next class.
-Students will walk on the right side of the hall, in a straight line, to their next class.
+Middle School and High School: Students will remain with the same cadre of students throughout the school day.
+The teacher will escort the group to lunch and PE.
+Students will walk on the right side of the hall, in a straight line, during transition.
 Transition will occur in a quiet and orderly manner.
-Students are to stand without leaning on the walls during the exchange of classes.
+Students are to stand without leaning on the walls during the transitions.
 Students are expected to be in dress code at all times.

-Teachers will take their classes at designated times (2nd and 5th periods only) during the day to the restroom.
+Teachers will take their classes at designated times (one morning and one afternoon) during the day to the restroom.
 If there is a medical reason that causes a student to need to use the restroom more frequently, a doctor’s note must be on file with the school nurse.

-Students who need to go to the nurse, office, counselor, etc… must have a hall pass.
-Office referrals must be completed before the students are to be sent to the office.
+Students who need to go to the nurse, office, counselor, etc… must be escorted by a staff member.

 Students must have permission from the appropriate school authority to leave the campus.
 Failure to obtain permission before leaving will be considered severe misbehavior and will be dealt with in a manner consistent with that level of misbehavior.